FAQs: FOODWASTE PROJECT:

 • Xtreme Zero Waste is working hard to remove all carbon waste from Raglan’s waste stream.
 This will enable our community to reclaim the carbon tax levied by central government.

-• By collecting foodwaste and making compost at Xtreme Zero Waste we will be creating more local employment opportunities.
+• By collecting foodwaste and making compost at Xtreme Zero Waste we are creating more local employment opportunities.

 Are foodwaste collections common in NZ?